tronblock/tronblock.github.com/INTRO.md

-**TronBlock**
+**TronBlock** operates highly reliable and secure staking infrastructure for 20+ PoS protocols on behalf of the leading crypto asset investors in the industry.

-- Formed by the TRON TRX community leaders in Southeast Asia
+- Formed by the TRON TRX community leaders globally
 - We believe in building a better world on TRON
 - We want to share our local community more knowledge about TRON development, blockchain technology and crypro education.